MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 search.appverid:
 - MOE150
 - MET150
-description: "Learn more about the admin settings to control user opt-in for new Yammer ."
+description: "Learn more about the admin settings to control user opt-in for new Yammer."
 ---

 # Bring the new Yammer Preview to your organization